xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 ### Interface support

-Yosef covered it in the supportforum blog but it's important to remind that BGP flowspec is activate on L3 interface but will NOT process packets when it's received from GRE tunnel, or on BVI interface.
+Yosef covered it in the supportforum blog but it's important to remind that BGP flowspec is activate on L3 interface but will NOT process packets when received from GRE tunnel, or on BVI interface.
 Also, BGP flowspec is NOT supported with multicast traffic.

 ## Test setup